 You have the look, the tile and windows even the door, but now you have got to refurnish the place right.
 A three piece suite is a good choice; a two or three-seat settee along with two arm chairs is a perfect addition to your living room.
 For displays, such as a hutch, make sure that its front is glass doors and use it to display a nice set of china.
 Furniture was often painted in various shades of brown and green during this time period.

-We can provide you with a bespoke, traditional, 1930’s style door, using only time-honored techniques and researched from our large library of text books, working drawings, and other historical artifacts.
-We can design the perfect doorway to compliment the architectural features of your 1930’s style property.
+We can provide you with a bespoke 1930’s-style door, researched from our large library of text books for added authenticity, and crafted using traditional, time-honoured techniques.
+We can design the perfect doorway to compliment the architectural features of your 1930’s property.
+If needed, we can design beautiful stained glass panels in the typical 1930s style.

-Our quality, handmade traditional front doors will finish off any restoration project and will make a great entrance to your home.
+Our quality, handmade 1930s style front doors will finish off any restoration project and will make a great entrance to your home.